kafies/searchCLI/README.md

 # searchCLI

 Are you lazy to search simple things on a browser? 😈\
-  now we have **searchCLI**.
+  Now we have **searchCLI**.
 A tool that let us search simple things through our terminal! 🎉

 ## Steps